 Carlisle vs. Princeton vs. Penn State

 significant games for the Eastern candidates in 1911.
-The opponent rankings are the
+The

 Football Data Warehouse.
 I'll get to Western champion Minnesota after I've dealt with the East.